Featured

 1688.com is a domestic B2B e-commerce platform that connects Chinese wholesalers, factories, and manufacturers with businesses across China.
 Unlike Alibaba.com, which is designed for international buyers, 1688 was built for the Chinese market, which makes it incredibly competitive on price.

-However, lower prices often come with trade-offs, including limited buyer protections, challenging logistics, and higher counterfeit risks: especially for foreign buyers unfamiliar with China’s domestic commerce ecosystem.1688 is not a scam site, but buyers must approach it with caution.
+However, lower prices often come with trade-offs, including limited buyer protections, challenging logistics, and higher counterfeit risks: especially for foreign buyers unfamiliar with China’s domestic commerce ecosystem.
+1688 is not a scam site, but buyers must approach it with caution.
 Vetting is critical.
-Knowing how to navigate supplier listings, check for business legitimacy, and enforce your IP rights is what separates a smart sourcing strategy from a risky one.
+Knowing how to evaluate supplier listings, check for business legitimacy, and enforce your IP rights is what separates a smart sourcing strategy from a risky one.

-Despite its risks, 1688 offers compelling advantages for experienced buyers who know how to navigate the platform.
-One of the biggest draws is pricing: because most sellers on 1688 are direct factory owners rather than intermediaries, buyers benefit from minimal markups and factory-direct rates.
-Competitive pressure among local suppliers also drives prices down, often making 1688 even cheaper than Alibaba, especially for bulk orders.
+Despite its risks, 1688 offers compelling advantages for experienced buyers who know how to work the site.
+One of the biggest draws is pricing: because most sellers on 1688 are direct factory owners instead of intermediaries, buyers benefit from minimal markups and factory-direct rates.
+Competitive pressure among local suppliers can also drive prices down, which is why some buyers find 1688 pricing attractive for bulk orders.

 Another key benefit is flexibility.
 Many suppliers on 1688 offer low minimum order quantities, sometimes allowing buyers to purchase just one or two units.
 This makes it easy for businesses to test product quality before committing to larger orders.
-In addition, buyers gain direct access to manufacturers, which generally facilitates customization, clearer communication, and more favorable pricing negotiations: advantages that are often lost when dealing through trading companies or agents.
+In addition, buyers gain direct access to manufacturers, which usually means easier customization, clearer communication, and more favorable pricing negotiations: advantages that are often lost when dealing through trading companies or agents.

 When Is 1688 Risky?
 How to Vet Suppliers

 The biggest concern when sourcing from 1688 is product authenticity.
-Because the platform was built primarily for China’s domestic market, it lacks many of the safeguards and enforcement mechanisms that international buyers might expect.
-Intellectual property protection is weaker, making it easier for bad actors to list counterfeit products that closely mimic popular brands, right down to the logos and packaging.
+Because the platform was built primarily for China’s domestic market, it lacks many of the safeguards that international buyers expect.
+Intellectual property protection is weaker, which makes it easier for bad actors to list counterfeit products that mimic popular brands right down to the logos and packaging.

-Additionally, 1688’s interface is entirely in Chinese, which creates a steep learning curve for global users trying to vet listings or communicate with suppliers.
-Transactions are also primarily conducted through Alipay, a system not always accessible or convenient for non-Chinese buyers.
-These structural limitations can make it difficult for foreign businesses to navigate the platform confidently, increasing the risk of sourcing inauthentic goods.
+1688’s interface is entirely in Chinese, which creates a steep learning curve for global users trying to vet listings or communicate with suppliers.
+Transactions also run primarily through Alipay, a system that isn’t always accessible or convenient for non-Chinese buyers.
+These structural limitations make it harder for foreign businesses to buy with confidence.

-4. “Delivery Guarantee” Badge: Suppliers with this badge deposit 3,000 RMB once the buyer purchases something, and they can’t retrieve it unless the buyer confirms delivery.
+4. “Delivery Guarantee” Badge: Suppliers with this badge place a refundable deposit with the platform when a buyer purchases something, and they can’t retrieve it unless the buyer confirms delivery.
 It’s a key sign of reliability.

 How to Report IP Infringement on 1688: A Step-by-Step Guide

-If your brand’s intellectual property is being infringed upon on 1688, Alibaba Group provides a centralized platform to address such issues.
-The Alibaba Intellectual Property Protection (IPP) Platform allows rights holders to submit complaints across various Alibaba platforms, including 1688, Alibaba.com, AliExpress, Taobao, and Tmall.
+If your brand’s intellectual property is being infringed upon on 1688, Alibaba Group provides a centralized platform to handle such issues.
+The Alibaba Intellectual Property Protection (IPP) platform allows rights holders to submit complaints across various Alibaba platforms, including 1688, Alibaba.com, AliExpress, Taobao, and Tmall.

-Step 1: Register on the Alibaba IP Protection Platform
+Step 1: Register on the Alibaba IP Protection Portal

-Before you can file any takedown requests, you’ll need to create an account on Alibaba’s official IPP Platform.
+Before you can file any takedown requests, you’ll need to create an account on Alibaba’s official IP Protection Portal.
 This verifies your identity as a rights holder and unlocks access to the full suite of enforcement tools.

-• Access the IPP Platform: Visit the Alibaba IP Protection Platform.
+• Access the IPP: Visit the Alibaba IP Protection Portal.

-• Create an Account: Sign up using your email address.
+• Create an Account: Sign up using your email.

 • Provide Identification: